openenergymonitor/learn/view/electricity-monitoring/arduino-ide/windows10ide.md

 This will download a file with a name like “arduino-1.8.3-windows.exe” (the name will change depending on the version) to your usual location.
 Double-click on that file and allow it to install in the normal way.
 Part way through the installation, it will ask for the components to install.
-For our purposes, you do not need to install the USB driver, you will later need to install the Silicon Labs drivers.
+For our purposes, you do not need to install the USB driver, you will later need to install the Future Technology Devices International or the Silicon Labs drivers.

 ![windows-ide-2](files/windowside2.png)